-The flu vaccine is free on the NHS for:
+The nasal spray flu vaccine is free on the NHS for:

 Pregnant women and the flu vaccine

-It’s safe to have the flu vaccine at any stage of pregnancy from conception onwards.
-Talk to your GP, midwife or pharmacist if you want more information.
+It’s safe to have a flu vaccine at any stage of pregnancy.

-Flu vaccine for people with medical conditions
+Flu vaccine for people with long-term health conditions

-The injected flu vaccine is offered free of charge on the NHS to anyone with a serious long-term health condition, including:
+The flu vaccine is offered free on the NHS to people with certain long-term health conditions, including:

-- chronic heart disease, such as heart failure
+- heart conditions, such as coronary heart disease or heart failure

 - chronic kidney disease

-- chronic liver disease, such as hepatitis
+- liver disease, such as cirrhosis or hepatitis

-- chronic neurological conditions, such as Parkinson’s disease, motor neurone disease or multiple sclerosis (MS)
+- some neurological conditions, such as Parkinson’s disease, motor neurone disease, multiple sclerosis (MS), or cerebral palsy

-- problems with your spleen – for example, sickle cell disease or if you have had your spleen removed
+- problems with your spleen like sickle cell disease, or if you’ve had your spleen removed

-- a weakened immune system as the result of conditions such as HIV and AIDS, or medication such as steroid tablets or chemotherapy
+- a weakened immune system as a result of conditions such as HIV and AIDS, or taking medicines such as steroid tablets or chemotherapy